AI vs Traditional Eulogy Writing. Which One Is Right for You?

 A basic free tool that asks for a name and three adjectives will produce something generic and forgettable.
 A good tool asks detailed questions, the kind that draw out specific memories, habits, phrases, and moments.
 The more you share, the more personal the result.

 The advantage is speed and cost.
-A tool like EulogyCraft takes about twenty minutes to fill in and delivers three complete eulogies to your inbox within minutes.
-Each one has a different feel, so you can choose the one that sounds most like you, or combine parts from all three.
+A good AI tool takes about twenty minutes to fill in and delivers a complete eulogy within minutes.
+Some tools offer more than one version with a different feel, so you can choose the one that sounds most like you, or combine parts.
 The cost is a fraction of a professional writer.

 The disadvantage is that AI does not know the person.
 It only knows what you tell it.
 If you provide sparse answers, you will get a sparse eulogy.
 But if you take the time to share real details, the result can be surprisingly specific and moving.